 Sec.
-12.615.01 Permit Suspension and Revocation.
+12.615.02 Permit Suspension and Revocation.

 - (1) Grounds.
-The County may suspend or revoke a nonmetallic mining reclamation permit issued pursuant to this chapter if it finds the operator has done any of the following: - (a) Failed to submit a satisfactory reclamation plan within the time frames specified in this chapter. - (b) Failed to submit an amended reclamation plan specifying a post-mining land use permitted under a current land use plan or zoning in accordance with Section 12.610.02(1)(c), if a proposed change to the land use plan or zoning is denied. - (c) Failed to submit or maintain financial assurance as required by this chapter. - (d) Failed on a repetitive and significant basis to follow the approved reclamation plan.
+The County may suspend or revoke a nonmetallic mining reclamation permit issued pursuant to this chapter if it finds the operator has done any of the following: - (a) Failed to submit a satisfactory reclamation plan within the time frames specified in this chapter. - (b) Failed to submit or maintain financial assurance as required by this chapter. - (c) Failed on a repetitive and significant basis to follow the approved reclamation plan.